College ROI Calculator

 Student loans

-Total loans borrowedFederal undergraduate loans are around 6.5%.
-Always exhaust federal options before private loans - private rates and terms vary widely.
+Total loans borrowedFederal undergraduate loan rates run around 6.5%.
+Always exhaust federal options before private loans — private rates and terms vary widely.

 Repayment termStandard federal repayment is 10 years.
 Longer terms reduce monthly payments but significantly increase total interest paid.